 A. Artificial insemination

-Artificial insemination (AI) is one of the earliest and most widely adopted reproductive technologies in conservation biology (Blanco et.al., 2009).
+Artificial insemination (AI) is one of the earliest and most widely adopted reproductive technologies in conservation biology (Blanco etal., 2009).
 It involves the collection of semen from a male and its subsequent introduction into the reproductive tract of a female without natural mating.
 This method has been instrumental in managing both captive and semi-wild populations of endangered species.
 AI allows the use of genetic material from geographically distant individuals, reducing inbreeding and enhancing genetic diversity.
 For example, AI has been successfully implemented in species such as the giant panda (Ailuropoda melanoleuca), where reproductive success in captivity is notoriously low.
-Over 60% of cubs born in Chinese breeding centers have resulted from AI procedures.
+Over 60% of cubs born in Chinese breeding centres have resulted from AI procedures.
 In felids, AI has contributed to the propagation of species such as the cheetah (Acinonyx jubatus) and ocelot (Leopardus pardalis), often using semen stored for years in cryogenic conditions.
 The flexibility and relatively low cost of AI make it a cornerstone of modern ex situ conservation programs.

 B. In vitro fertilization (IVF)

-In vitro fertilization (IVF) involves the fertilization of an egg by sperm outside the body, typically in a laboratory setting, followed by the transfer of the resulting embryo into a surrogate female (Chopra et.al., 2022).
+In vitro fertilization (IVF) involves the fertilization of an egg by sperm outside the body, typically in a laboratory setting, followed by the transfer of the resulting embryo into a surrogate female (Chopra etal., 2022).
 This technique enables scientists to produce offspring from individuals that may be unable to reproduce naturally due to behavioural, anatomical, or health issues.
 One of the most striking examples of IVF in conservation biology is the ongoing effort to rescue the northern white rhinoceros (Ceratotherium simumcottoni).
 Only two non-reproductive females remain alive.
 Scientists have produced over a dozen viable embryos from eggs collected from these females and sperm from deceased males, with the embryos stored in liquid nitrogen awaiting transfer into a surrogate southern white rhinoceros.
 In primates, IVF has been successfully used to propagate endangered macaque species and improve genetic representation in captive populations.
 IVF also allows for cross-species surrogacy in situations where no viable female exists for embryo transfer within the species.
 This expands the scope of conservation interventions and increases the likelihood of retaining endangered genotypes.

 C. Embryo transfer and cryopreservation

-Embryo transfer (ET) is the process of transferring an embryo from one female (donor) to another female (recipient or surrogate) (Leeton et.al., 1984).
+Embryo transfer (ET) is the process of transferring an embryo from one female (donor) to another female (recipient or surrogate) (Leeton etal., 1984).
 This allows high-value or genetically rare females to produce multiple offspring in a shorter timeframe, thereby increasing their genetic contribution to a population.
 Cryopreservation the storage of cells, gametes, or embryos at ultra-low temperatures has revolutionized the ability to preserve genetic material for future use.
 This approach underpins the concept of “frozen zoos,” which are repositories of genetic resources from threatened species.
 The San Diego Zoo’s Frozen Zoo, for instance, contains over 10,000 living cell cultures representing more than 1,000 species, including tissue and gametes from species that are now extinct in the wild.
 Cryopreserved embryos have been successfully transferred in species such as the black-footed ferret (Mustela nigripes) and African wildcat (Felis silvestris lybica), demonstrating the feasibility of long-term genetic banking.
 These techniques provide a temporal buffer, allowing future conservationists to access and utilize genetic material when technology or ecological conditions are more favourable.

 D. Cloning and somatic cell nuclear transfer (SCNT)